HcashOrg/Hx-Doc/docs/advanced/rppop/network-role.md

 ## Senator

 A Senator is an asset manager and community administrator in the HyperExchange ecosystem.
 By consensus, a Senator is responsible for managing assets on hot and cold multi- signature addresses on different chains and for cross-chain interconnection.
-To become a Senator, a user must pay 500,000 HSR/HC, ensuring that the individual has placed a significant financial stake in the system, ultimately working to safeguard network integrity and stability by aligning the Senators interests with that of the network.
-If users on the network dislike a Senator, Citizens are able to democratically vote to remove them.
+The total number of Senator is fixed to 15, which can be replaced and cannot be increased or decreased, divided into 5 safe Senator and 10 campaign Senator, safe Senator is determined only by the votes of these 5 Senator, and the campaign Senator is determined by the votes of Citizen.

 ---